anuragkumarak95/wordnet/README.md

 run on bash '`$pip3 install -r requirements.txt`' @ root directory and you will be ready to go..

-Three major parts are in this release.
+Three major parts are in this project.

 * `Streamer` : twitter_streaming.py
 * `TF-IDF` Gene : tf_idf_generator.py